-- 104. All base wage increases shall be rounded to the nearest salary schedule. - 105.
-Effective July 1, 2019, represented employees in classifications 7306 Automotive Body and Fender Works and 7309 Car and Auto Painters shall have parity with the base wages provided to these two classifications under the Memorandum of Understanding between the Union and the City. - 106.
-Effective July 1, 2019, prior to the application of any other increase, each classification covered by this Agreement, excluding apprenticeship classifications, shall receive a \$0.25 per hour base wage increase and the tool allowance will be discontinued. - 107.
-Effective July 1 2019, represented employees is classification 7258 Maintenance Supervisor I, 7337 Maintenance Machinist Assistant Supervisor, 7332 Maintenance Machinist, 7331 Apprentice Maintenance Machinist 2, 7327 Apprentice Maintenance Machinist 1, and 7434 Maintenance Machinist Helper shall receive a one time wage adjustment of an additional five percent (5%) to their base wages.
-Effective July 1, 2022, represented employees in classifications 7332 Maintenance Machinist and 7434 Maintenance Machinist Helper shall receive a one-time wage adjustment of an additional one and one half of one percent (1.5%) to their base wages - 108.
+- 106. All base wage increases shall be rounded to the nearest salary schedule. - 107.
+Effective July 1, 2019, represented employees in classifications 7306 Automotive Body and Fender Works and 7309 Car and Auto Painters shall have parity with the base wages provided to these two classifications under the Memorandum of Understanding between the Union and the City. - 108.
+Effective July 1, 2019, prior to the application of any other increase, each classification covered by this Agreement, excluding apprenticeship classifications, shall receive a \$0.25 per hour base wage increase and the tool allowance will be discontinued. - 109.
+Effective July 1, 2022, represented employees in classifications 7332 Maintenance Machinist and 7434 Maintenance Machinist Helper shall receive a one-time wage adjustment of an additional one and one half of one percent (1.5%) to their base wages. - 110.
 Included in the pay issued on August 20, 2019 represented employees in classification 7258 Maintenance Supervisor I, 7337 Maintenance Machinist Assistant Supervisor, 7332 Maintenance Machinist, 7331 Apprentice Maintenance Machinist 2, 7327 Apprentice Maintenance Machinist 1, and 7434 Maintenance Machinist Helper shall receive a one-time lump sum payment of five percent (5%) calculated off their regular base hours paid in fiscal year 2018-2019.
-The lump sum payment shall not be included in retirement calculations. - 109.
-Effective July 1, 2019, represented employees in classification 7126 Mechanical Shop and Equipment Superintendent shall receive a one-time wage adjustment of an additional eleven (11%) to their base wages. - 109a.
-Effective July 1, 2022, represented employees in classification 7241 Senior Maintenance Controller shall receive a one-time wage adjustment of an additional nine percent (9%) to their base wages. - 109b.
-Effective July 1, 2022, represented employees in classifications 7313 Automotive

-Machinist receive a one-time wage adjustment of an additional two percent (2%) to their base wages.

-110. All members of the bargaining unit will receive the following base wage increases adjustments:
+The lump sum payment shall not be included in retirement calculations. - 111.
+Effective July 1, 2019, represented employees in classification 7126 Mechanical Shop and Equipment Superintendent shall receive a one-time wage adjustment of an additional eleven (11%) to their base wages. - 112.
+Effective July 1, 2022, represented employees in classification 7241 Senior Maintenance Controller shall receive a one-time wage adjustment of an additional nine percent (9%) to their base wages. - 113.
+Effective July 1, 2022, represented employees in classifications 7313 Automotive Machinist receive a one-time wage adjustment of an additional two percent (2%) to their base wages. - 114.
+All members of the bargaining unit will receive the following base wage adjustments: - Effective July 1, 2022, represented employees shall receive a base wage adjustment of 5.25%. - Effective July 1, 2023, represented employees shall receive a base wage adjustment of 2.50%, except that if the March 2023 Joint Report, prepared by the Controller, the Mayor's